Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Related work

 \section{Related work}

 Given just one example from the test data, our problem simplifies to \emph{anomaly detection}, surveyed thoroughly by \citet{chandola2009anomaly} and \citet{markou2003novelty}.
-Popular approaches to anomaly detection include density estimation \citep{breunig2000lof}, margin-based approaches such as one-class SVMs \citep{scholkopf2000support}, and the tree-based isolation forest method due to \citep{liu2008isolation}.
-Recently, GANs have been explored for this task \citep{schlegl2017unsupervised}.
+Popular approaches to anomaly detection include density estimation \citep{breunig2000lof}, margin-based approaches such as the one-class SVM \citep{scholkopf2000support}, and the tree-based isolation forest method due to \citep{liu2008isolation}.
+Recently, also GANs have been explored for this task \citep{schlegl2017unsupervised}.
 Given simple streams of data arriving in a time-dependent fashion where the signal is piece-wise stationary with abrupt changes, this is the classic time series problem of change point detection, surveyed comprehensively by \citet{truong2018review}.
 An extensive literature addresses dataset shift in the context of domain adaptation.
-Owing to the impossibility of correcting for shift absent assumptions \cite{ben2010impossibility}, these papers often assume either covariate shift $q(x,y) = q(x)p(y|x)$ \cite{shimodaira2000improving, sugiyama2008direct, gretton2009covariate} or label shift $q(x,y) = q(y)p(x|y)$ \cite{saerens2002adjusting, chan2005word, storkey2009training, zhang2013domain, lipton2018detecting}, where $p$ and $q$ denote the target and source distributions, respectively. \citet{scholkopf2012causal} provides a unifying view of these shifts, associating assumed invariances with the corresponding causal assumptions.
+Owing to the impossibility of correcting for shift absent assumptions \cite{ben2010impossibility}, these papers often assume either covariate shift $q(\bm x,y) = q(\bm x)p(y|\bm x)$ \cite{gretton2009covariate, shimodaira2000improving, sugiyama2008direct} or label shift $q(\bm x,y) = q(y)p(\bm x|y)$ \cite{chan2005word, lipton2018detecting, saerens2002adjusting, storkey2009training, zhang2013domain}. \citet{scholkopf2012causal} provides a unifying view of these shifts, associating assumed invariances with the corresponding causal assumptions.